tendermint/spec/spec/reactors/consensus/consensus.md

 ## BlockPartMessage

-BlockPartMessage is sent when gossipping a piece of the proposed block.
+BlockPartMessage is sent when gossiping a piece of the proposed block.
 It contains height, round and the block part.

 ```go